 Since moving to the United States, I have been more grateful than ever for my Canadian nationality.
 Living in America I consistently go out of my way to tell people that I am Canadian, as the response is always one of joy and often accompanied with an “I LOVE Canadians” claim and the odd “eh” joke.

-I must admit, I cannot technically be considered an immigrant, as I was granted dual-citizenship at birth (thanks mom!) and my true Canadian immigrant friends would kill me if I categorized myself in the same complicated-to-get-visa boat.
+I must admit living in America, I cannot technically be considered an immigrant, as I was granted dual-citizenship at birth (thanks mom!) and my true Canadian immigrant friends would kill me if I categorized myself in the same complicated-to-get-visa boat.
 However, having lived in Canada for the first 23 years of my life, I only identify as a Canadian.
 I continue to use words like “pop” and “washroom” and refuse to convert from Caesars to Bloody Mary’s as my hangover cure.

 However, with this uncertainty comes an even stronger sense of pride.
 Americans can finally name our Prime Minister (and often do so with a flirty smile on their face) and speak to his class and integrity.
 My gratitude for our country’s parliamentary system and free healthcare has reached new heights.
 Whenever asked of Canada’s living conditions and job market by US foreigners and even US citizens considering the move up north, I share how it is continuously expanding, very livable, and a place of security and genuine kindness.

 In regards to my friends who may have to return, there are much worse places to have to return to, although I hope that they can stay and continue living the American Dream.
 I strongly empathize with those who have to return to the countries that they worked so hard to escape.
 We must all remain hopeful and stick together as we continue to add our value and diverse perspective to this country and in turn, continue to enjoy all of the wonderful aspects that the US has to offer and that we all came here to enjoy.